ZenterFlow/sailing-claude-plugins/01-chart-basics/plugin.md

 - Magnetic → Compass: Apply Deviation
 - Memory aids: "CADET" (Compass → True: Add East)

+### 6. Chart Corrections & Currency
+**Purpose**: Determine if a chart is safe to use and how to update it

+**Skills**:
+- Read and decode chart correction panels
+- Identify applied Notices to Mariners (NMs)
+- Determine if chart is current enough for navigation
+- Apply manual corrections with magenta pen
+- Extract correction information from photos

+**Safety Rules**:
+- ≤ 1 year since last NM: SAFE for coastal cruising
+- ≤ 6 months: SAFE for racing or night entries
+- > 2 years: UPDATE before passage
+- Any un-applied critical NMs: MUST UPDATE

+**Update Process**:
+- Shopping list: Magenta pen, Chart 5011, latest NMs
+- Apply corrections per Admiralty guidelines
+- Document changes with initials and date
+- Photograph correction panel for records

 ## Workflow

 ### Initial Assessment